gvwilson/thirdbit/fiction/maddy-roo/index.md

 She ran to the kitchen.
 The back door was open.
 She was sure she had closed it after bringing in the laundry that afternoon.
-Sindy must have snuck out the back way to follow her parents to the village square.
+Sindy must have snuck out the back way to follow her parents into the village.

 "You little monster," Maddy said under her breath.
 She crossed the back garden in four long strides and hopped over the gate with a single bound.
-She had no idea how much head start Sindy had, but Maddy had to catch her before their parents saw her.
+She had no idea how much head start Sindy had, but if Maddy didn't catch her before she reached their parents, she'd be cleaning paintbrushes for a month.

 She was almost at the main square when a horn blared, harsh and mechanical, and someone shrieked, "Bots!
 Bots!"
 Maddy raced around the corner of the nearest house and ran straight into chaos.

 Tendrils of black dizzysmoke drifted between the lampposts.
 Half a dozen people lay on the ground, unconscious from inhaling the smoke